|Bodywork||Wright Gemini 3|

 The first Volvo B8L in Singapore was one of two known pre-production units, intended for road trials ahead of mass production.
 The other pre-production unit entered service with Hong Kong bus operator Kowloon Motor Bus in 2017.

-The Singapore unit (chassis number YV3U2U529HA184195) is bodied with the Wright Gemini 3 bodywork, and was registered on 15 December 2017 as SG4003D.
+The Singapore unit (chassis number YV3U2U529HA184195) is bodied with the Wright Gemini 3 bodywork, and was first registered on 15 December 2017 as SG4003D.
 It was also the first time that the Wright Gemini 3 bodywork was fitted to a three-axle bus.

 |Basic Technical Specifications|